PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What am I planning to work on next? - Integration and documentation for the project </li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Priyanka

+<li> What tasks did I work on / complete? - Display Seat Map Component and Confirmed Travel Ticket Display Component</li>
+<li> What am I planning to work on next? - Work on Navbar and User component's look and feel, and feature to allow a seat to be booked only once for a particular travel date and flight number, also incorporate flight review and seat booking components for returning flights</li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 9:

 #### Swetha